Health Care Inequality in America

 How It Increases Costs for Everyone

-Health care inequality is when one group of people in an economy have much worse health than another group.
+Health care inequality is when one group of people in an economy are in much worse health than another group.
 In the United States, health inequality is correlated with income inequality.
 Research has found that the higher your income, the better your health.

 One reason is that only America has a health care system that relies on private health insurance.
 As a result, those with corporate-sponsored plans have better access to health care than those who didn't.
 Before the Affordable Care Act, almost 25 percent of Americans had little or no health insurance.
 As a result, over 101,000 of them died each year because they couldn't afford the high cost of health care.